 -----

 Be part of another Longworth-Anderson Series evening of great music, food, and drink!
-Complimentary pre-concert reception features live local music, light bites from Ollie's Trolley and N.Y.P.D.
+Complimentary pre-concert reception features live music from Moonshine Drive, light bites from Ollie's Trolley and N.Y.P.D.
 Pizza, and craft beer tastings from HighGrain Brewing Co.

 Reception runs from 6:30-8 p.m.
 Concert begins at 8 p.m.